ployphemus/PIN-Activated-Gas-Pump/README.md

 ## Description
 A simple gas pump kiosk program with PIN based authenication.
 Made to be super simple for fleet use.
 Will keep track of gas dispenced per PIN, tank level, and gas added.
+Users can also add money to their account beforehand so they can access pump in a faster and more efficient manner.
 Can log automated alerts to admin when tank gets low and shut off pump.
 Program is intended to be firmware that is easily deployed and extended to cover multiple tanks and pumps.
 Will access external